vitorm04/docs.pt-br/docs/framework/wcf/samples/transport-custom-transactions-over-udp-sample.md

     Press <ENTER> to terminate the service and start service from config...
     ```

-4. Neste momento, você pode iniciar o cliente executando UdpTestClient.exe.
-A saída produzida pelo cliente é da seguinte maneira.
+4. Neste momento, você pode iniciar o cliente executando UdpTestClient. exe.
+A saída produzida pelo cliente é a seguinte.

     ```
     0